 Reggie is currently pitching $even $isters to U.S. studios and networks, a monumental TV period drama series (five seasons, 100 episodes) on how oil and its tycoons shaped our modern civilization:

 “The Golden Age of Oil turns a few ordinary men into fabulous business titans.
 Their undeniable achievements come at an ever-growing price.
 They shuffle nations like poker cards, decide on war or peace and plot the biggest conspiracy ever – Downton Abbey meets The Sopranos.”

 He has published some scientific papers on academia.edu: Laws of Singularity on the laws that will govern any future artificial intelligence, The Uniqueness Hypothesis on the inexistence of alien life beyond Earth in the universe and the English summary of his doctoral thesis Political Subjectivity.

-As a filmmaker, Reggie is member of the Berlin Club of Directors, the Berlin Screenwriter's Circle and the festival team of the Berlin Sci-fi Filmfest.
+As a filmmaker, Reggie is co-organiser of the Berlin Film Directors Group (2200 members), member of the Berlin Screenwriters Network and on the festival team of the Berlin Sci-fi Filmfest.
 He writes in various places on topics like Deutsches Genre sucht Hollywood [My experience of writing in English, illustrated in my taking part in the most important U.S. screenwriting competitions], Sex im Film - Wie schreibt man das?
 [How do you write sex scenes in screenplays?] and Steht der US-Serienmarkt vor einem Kollaps?
 [A review of a workshop on the U.S. TV series industry, January 2019, held by Des Doyle, the filmmaker best known for his brilliant 2016 documentary Showrunners.
 The Art of Making a TV Show]